microsoft/vscode-wiki/Build-Master.md

 1. Try to reason about the failure and get familiar with the [build infrastructure](https://github.com/microsoft/vscode/tree/master/build/azure-pipelines).
 2. Reach out to the previous week's Build Master, they might know something.
 3. Reach out to João.
-Document whatever he tells you and improve the Build Master process.
+Improve the Build Master process by documenting whatever he tells you.